SGSVertigo/vertigo-instructions/vertigo_blog.md

 by [Jamie Costello](https://twitter.com/sgsphysics)
 [Home](index.md)

-# Vertigo is out in schools
+# Vertigo is out in schools!

 Time flies.
 Since the last up-date there have been several steps forward in project Vertigo.